azooz-cpp/cpp-fan-system/README.md

-# cpp-fan-system:

-Smart Fan Control System
+Fan Control System
 Options:

-1- Normal Mode
+    Normal Mode
-2- Medium Mode
+    Medium Mode
-3- Fast Mode
+    Fast Mode
-4- Very Fast Mode
+    Very Fast Mode
-0- Fan Off
+    Turn Off Fan

-Implementation Steps:
+Application Steps:

-1- Variables:
+1. Variables:

-- Two variables of type int:(Fan_speed, Result) were created and initialized with a value of 0.
+    Two int variables were created: Fan_speed and Result, both initialized to 0.

-2- Input:
+2. Input:

-- Use cin to receive the input value.
+    Used cin to receive the user's input value.

-3- Output:
+3. Output:

-- Use cout to display the options message to the user.
+    Used cout to display the menu options to the user.

-4- Input Type Verification or Input Protection:
+4. Input Validation & Protection:

-- Use while(cin.fail()) to verify that the input is a number and not a character.
+    Used while(cin.fail()) to verify that the input is a number and not a character.

-If the user enters a character, it gets stuck in memory and causes an infinite loop (I always try to remember this because I often forget it or don't feel I understand it well).
+    The Issue: If the user enters a character, it gets stuck in the memory buffer, causing an infinite loop.
+(I always try to remember this concept because I tend to forget it or feel I haven't fully grasped it yet).

-Solution: Use `cin.clear()` to fix the error, and `cin.ignore()` to clear the stuck character from memory.
+    The Solution: Used cin.clear() to reset the error state, and cin.ignore() to remove the stuck character from the memory buffer.

-5- Conditions:

-Checking for Negative Values:
+5. Conditions (Negative Value Check):

-Use `while(Fan_speed < 0)` to block negative numbers.
+    Used while(Fan_speed < 0) to prevent negative numbers.

+    Observation & Debugging:
-When I was testing the code, I noticed a strange error at the beginning.
-When I entered a negative value, it printed an error and asked me to enter a value again.
-However, when I entered a character, it caused an infinite loop!
+    While testing the code, I noticed a strange bug initially: entering a negative number correctly printed an error and asked for input again.
+However, when I entered a character at that stage, it triggered an infinite loop!

-I didn't know the reason at first, but I tried and thought it might be because the character was stuck in memory.
-So I tried using `cin.clear` and `cin.ignore` to prepare `cin` to receive a new value.
+    At first, I didn't know the cause.
+But after experimentation, I hypothesized that the character was stuck in the memory buffer.
+Therefore, I applied cin.clear() and cin.ignore() to reset cin and allow it to accept new valid input.

-6- Handling Options:
+6. Option Processing:

-Use `switch` to check the entered number.
+    Used a switch statement to check the entered number.
     Each case calls a function that returns a specific value.
-Initially, I used a void function, but I decided to use a function that returns a specific value for practice.
+    Note: Initially, I used void functions, but I decided to switch to functions that return a value specifically to practice and master this concept.

-- The final number and message are printed inside the main box.
+    The final number and message are printed inside the main function.